Picovoice/porcupine/binding/web/README.md

 ## Usage

-There are two methods to initialize Porcupine:
+There are two methods to pass model files and initialize Porcupine:

 ### Public Directory